 Zanzibar Map - The Best Locations For An Idyllic Holiday

 As you'll see on the Zanzibar Map, Stone Town is located on the western part of the island.
 In Stone Town, you will find some of the major sites, including the Old Fort - a huge bastioned building dating back to the very beginning of the 18th century.
 Sadly no longer operational as intended, the Hamamni Persian Baths were the first public baths in Zanzibar.

 Various ruins around town represent now destroyed a number of previously grand palatial buildings including Maruhubi Palace and Mtoni Palace.

-Changuu, Chumbe, Tumbatu and Mnemba and other islands are perfect for day boat trips.
+As you'll see on our Zanzibar Map, Changuu, Chumbe, Tumbatu and Mnemba and other islands are perfect for day boat trips.
 All of them offer perfect snorkelling or diving opportunities, each with its unique flair.

 About 5 km northwest of Zanzibar, Changuu is known as a Prison Island for slaves but is also home to giant tortoise conservation.

 Mnemba Atoll is the ultimate tropical beach.
 Only guests at the Mnemba Lodge are permitted to use the island itself.
 Coral reefs encircling the island, however, are free to enjoy whilst snorkelling or diving.
 You are likely to see massive tuna, reef sharks, barracuda and moray eels, among the mesmerising variety of colourful reef fish.

 Chumbe Island is unpopulated, but during your visit, you will be mesmerised by its Coral Park – one of the very best underwater ecotourism destinations in the world.
 With over 200 coral species and 350 kinds of fish, the island is a success story of marine conservation unrivalled around the globe.
 Unlike on the other islands, you can rent a bungalow to stay here overnight.